 RC LiPo Battery Charging Current

 Selecting the correct charge current is also critical when charging RC LiPo battery packs.
-The golden rule here use to be "never charge a LiPo or LiIon pack greater than 1 times its capacity (1C)."
+The golden rule here remains to be "never charge a LiPo, LiIon, or LiFe pack greater than 1 times its capacity (1C)."

-For example a 2000 mAh pack, would be charged at a maximum charge current of 2000 mA or 2.0 amps.
-Never higher or the life of the pack would be greatly reduced.
-If you choose a charge rate significantly higher than the 1C value, the battery will heat up and could swell, vent, or catch fire.
+For example a 2000 mAh pack, would be charged at a maximum charge current of 2000 mA or 2.0 Amps.
+Going higher will shorten the life of the pack.
+Moreover, if you choose a charge rate significantly higher than the 1C value, the battery will heat up and could puff up.

 Finally onto RC LiPo battery balancing – what is balancing and why it's important?